Ultimate Steakhouse Tour

 - Be pampered with your own private luxury transportation.

-At Prime, bask in its new sharp elegance with a reimagined decor that boasts a Saint Laurent marble door frame, Baccarat-inspired carved glass, classic 1940s Parisian sconces, and a host stand as opulent as a fine jewelry display.
+Next, it’s on to Prime Steakhouse in the Bellagio, opened in partnership with Chef Vongerichten.
+This restaurant, with a magnificent view of the Fountains of Bellagio, is even more stunning, thanks to a recent refresh.
+It now boasts a Saint Laurent marble door frame, Baccarat-inspired carved glass, classic 1940s Parisian sconces, and a host stand as opulent as a fine jewelry display.
 Done up in French blue and caramel tones, the dining room has an intimate yet grand feel, thanks to Italian damask fabrics, layers of soft drapery, and Venetian chandeliers – all set against the backdrop of the mesmerizing Bellagio Fountains.

-Prime offers the best Japanese and American beef at their optimum.
-The fireworks begin with bacon that gets lacquered with maple syrup and black peppercorn glaze, then placed in a smokebox for a final hit of smokiness before being presented tableside.
+With its own dry-aging room, Prime offers the best Japanese and American beef at their optimum.
+No wonder it was named one of the “Top 100 Restaurants in Las Vegas’’ in 2024 by the Las Vegas Review Journal.
+The fireworks begin with bacon lacquered in maple syrup and black peppercorn glaze, then placed in a smokebox for a final hit of smokiness before being presented tableside.
 Next comes F1 New York strip steak, a Wagyu cross from Japan, accompanied by pistachio-crusted broccoli finished with lemon vinaigrette.
 It’s served with gratin Dauphinoise, a classic French side dish of thinly sliced potatoes layered with heavy cream, garlic, and nutty tasting Comté cheese that’s baked until bubbly for a spectacular cheese pull.

-At Bourbon Steak, the “wow factor’’ starts the moment you pass through its grand golden arch entryway that leads to a glamourous dining room done up in peacock blue and bold floral murals.
-Service brings out all the drama with a hay-smoked, salt-baked, and bourbon-flamed, Flintstone-sized tomahawk chop sliced tableside; a signature lobster pot pie with black truffles presented beautifully in a copper pot before its steaming hot, flaky top crust is removed to reveal a whole lobster napped in a brandied cream sauce; a lighter-than-air spinach souffle that gets a tableside pour of rich, creamy bacon parmesan sauce; and the most unique mac and cheese, in which tubes of pasta are presented upright in precise rows like a battalion of soldiers, drenched in cheese sauce, then pan-fried until completely crisp on the top and bottom.
+Finally, it’s on to Chef Michael Mina’s Bourbon Steak, Vegas’ latest and hottest steakhouse that’s located inside the luxurious Four Seasons resort.
+This steakhouse is always a hard ticket to land, but not for Lip Smacking.
+Guests will be bowled over the minute they step inside, as they pass through a grand golden arch entryway that leads to a glamourous dining room done up in peacock blue and bold floral murals.
+Service brings out all the drama with a lavish premium steak sliced tableside, as well as a signature lobster pot pie with black truffles presented beautifully in a copper pot before its steaming hot, flaky top crust is removed to reveal a whole lobster napped in a brandied cream sauce.
+It’s accompanied by a playful creamed spinach pop tart; and the most unique mac and cheese, in which tubes of pasta are presented upright in precise rows like a battalion of soldiers, drenched in cheese sauce, then pan-fried until completely crisp on the top and bottom.

 Dessert goes equally over-the-top with warm banana tarte tatin on vanilla French toast with a scoop of macadamia nut ice cream and a drizzle of preserved citrus caramel.
-We’re just getting started, as there’s also a tower of just-fried beignets dusted with powdered sugar accompanied by three custards to dip into: butterscotch pudding made with 12-year-old Macallan single malt scotch whisky, crème brulee crowned with fresh raspberries, and velvety milk chocolate pot de crème.
+That’s only the beginning though, as what follows includes a tower of just-fried beignets dusted with powdered sugar accompanied by three different custard dipping sauces; silky butterscotch pudding made with 12-year-old Macallan single malt scotch whisky; crème brulee heaped with fresh raspberries; and velvety milk chocolate pot de crème.